Minneapolis–Saint Paul International Airport

 A joint civil-military airport, MSP is home to the Minneapolis–Saint Paul International Airport Joint Air Reserve Station, supporting both Air Force Reserve Command and Air National Guard flight operations.
 Units stationed there include the 934th Airlift Wing (934 AW).
-The airport is located in Fort Snelling Unorganized Territory.
-Small sections of the airport border the city limits of Minneapolis and Richfield.
-However, under Minnesota state law, the parcel of land covered by the airport is not part of any city or school district.
 MSP covers 2,930 acres (1,186 ha) of land.
 The airport generates an estimated $15.9 billion a year for the Twin Cities' economy and supports 87,000 workers.

-MSP was a major hub for Northwest Airlines, and still is for its successor, Delta Air Lines.
-It also serves as the home airport for Minnesota-based Sun Country Airlines.
+MSP is a major hub for Delta Air Lines.
+It also serves as the home airport for Minnesota-based Sun Country Airlines and Endeavor Air, a Delta subsidiary.
 Delta Air Lines and its regional affiliates account for about 70% of the airport's passenger traffic.
 The airport is operated by the Metropolitan Airports Commission, which also handles the operation of six smaller airports in the region.

 History

 What is now known as Minneapolis–Saint Paul International Airport started in 1919 as Speedway Field when several local groups came together to take control of the former bankrupt Twin City Speedway race track.
 The first hangar was a wooden structure, constructed in 1920 for airmail services.
 The Minneapolis Park Board took possession of Speedway Field on June 1, 1928, and in 1929, passenger services began.
 In 1923, the airport was renamed "Wold–Chamberlain Field" for the World War I pilots Ernest Groves Wold and Cyrus Foss Chamberlain.
 In 1944 the site was renamed to "Minneapolis–St. Paul Metropolitan Airport/Wold-Chamberlain Field", with "International" replacing "Metropolitan" four years later.
 Today it is rare to see the Wold–Chamberlain portion of the name used anywhere.